-We had collected shells on the beaches of Sanibel Island located in Florida and there are restrictions on collecting shells which have living inhabitants.
+We had collected shells on the beaches of Sanibel Island located in Florida and there are restrictions on collecting shells that have living inhabitants.
 There are fines and penalties for gathering these living shells.

-In the state of Florida it is prohibited to have in possession the Queen Conch if the organism has been killed, mutilated, or removed from its shell before collecting.
+In the state of Florida, it is prohibited to have in possession the Queen Conch if the organism has been killed, mutilated, or removed from its shell before collecting.
 The international rulings regard the Queen Conch as an endangered species.

-What Is A Shell?
+What Is a Shell?

-While wading in the water at Sanibel Island I had picked up a shell which was lying on the bottom of the ocean.
+While wading in the water at Sanibel Island I had picked up a shell that was lying on the bottom of the ocean.
 It felt heavy but I gave it no thought until the mollusk within started moving.
 Its movement startled me and the shell fell out of my hand returning to the ocean floor where I left it.